-Depending on your operating system, there may be ways to take a snapshot of the plot so that you can save it for later.
-But Python includes the savefig() command to do that.
 If we want to save this plot, we might simply call plt.savefig('bulgaria.png'); This call should come before the call to plt.show().

 You can use pretty much any name you want for the graphics file that you create.
 Python guesses the actual file format from the filename extension.
-Aside from 'png', other formats include jpg and pdf.
+Aside from 'png', other formats include pdf and svg.